kyr0/defuss/README.md

 </h3>

-It will take you just a few minutes, and you'll potentially learn something new!
-So..., _**why not?**_
+It will only take you a few minutes, and you might learn something new!
+So, _**why not give it a try?**_

-I actually hope that you’ll enjoy building your next project with `defuss`!
-Of course you should start building a small spare-time project, before you jump in an enterprise project built on `defuss` head-first.
+I hope you’ll enjoy building your next project with **defuss**!
+Start small with a spare-time project before diving head-first into an enterprise-level project built on defuss.

-You might write a few extra lines of code, because `defuss` intentionally lacks reactivity.
-But on the other hand, you’ll always know exactly *what’s* happening, *where* it’s happening, and *why* it’s happening.
+For state synchonization you might write a few extra lines of code since defuss intentionally lacks reactivity.
+But in return, you’ll always know exactly **what’s happening, where it’s happening, and why it’s happening.**

-Many frameworks and libraries **won't** work with `defuss`!
-In the philosophy of `defuss`, that's a good thing!
-Read the code of your favourite library/framework, learn how it works and re-build it yourself.
-You'll have **fun**, it will be **exactly what you need**, you will **master** your code, and you'll become a better engineer doing so.
+Many frameworks and libraries that depend on a specific frontend framework won't work with defuss — and that’s by design!
+In the philosophy of `defuss`, this is a feature, not a bug.
+Read the code of your favorite library or framework, learn how it works, and rebuild it yourself.
+You’ll enjoy the process, craft exactly what you need, gain mastery over your code, and become a better engineer in the process.

 Worried about **stability**?
 Relax.
-There’s not much that can go wrong with `defuss`, because there’s simply not much *code* in `defuss` to begin with. `defuss` is just a thin, opinionated layer of abstraction.
-If something breaks, it's so tiny, simple and well-documented, that you can **fix it yourself** _(or with the help of AI, if you're still learing how to code!)_.
+There’s not much that can go wrong with `defuss` because there’s not much *code* in `defuss` to begin with.
+It’s a thin, opinionated layer of abstraction.
+If something breaks, it’s so tiny, simple, and well-documented that you can fix it yourself — or with the help of AI, if you’re still learning how to code!

 - Professor Defuss